OWASP/www-project-developer-guide/draft/04-foundations/06-security-champions.md

 ### 4.6 Security champions

-A Security Champion program is a commonly used way of helping development teams successfully run a development lifecycle that is secure, and this is achieved by selecting members of the teams to become Security Champions.
+A Security Champion program is a commonly used way of helping development teams successfully run a development lifecycle that is secure, and this is achieved by selecting members of teams to become Security Champions.
 The role of Security Champion is described by the OWASP Software Assurance Maturity Model [(SAMM)][sammoc] Organization and Culture stream within the Governance business function of the Education & Guidance practice.

 #### Overview

 Referring to the OWASP [Security Culture project][scculture], it can be hard to introduce security across development teams using the application security team alone.
-Information Security people do not scale across teams of developers.
+Information security people do not scale across teams of developers.
-A good way to scale security and distribute security across development teams is by using Security Champions and providing a Security Champions program to encourage this community within the organization.
+A good way to scale security and distribute security across development teams is by creating a security champion role and providing a Security Champions program to encourage a community spirit within the organization.

 Security champions are usually individuals within each development team that show special interest in application security.
 The security champion provides a knowledgeable point of contact between the application security team and development,